- REAL ESTATE

 Sullivan made no mention of the docks issue in his statement.

 ABOUT THE AUTHOR

-Recent KPBJ Visitors There are currently 1 user and 1061 guests online.
+Recent KPBJ Visitors There are currently 0 users and 734 guests online.